GrayHut/my--portfolio-based-on-data-engineering/README.md

 This project is built with:

-- Vite
+- **Vite:** is a modern build tool and development server designed for fast and efficient frontend development.
-- TypeScript
+- **TypeScript:** TypeScript is a superset of JavaScript that adds static typing to enhance code reliability and maintainability.
-- React
+- **React:** React is a JavaScript library for building user interfaces, particularly single-page applications (SPAs) with reusable components.
-- shadcn-ui
+- **shadcn-ui:** Shadcn UI is a collection of reusable, customizable React components built on top of Radix UI and styled with Tailwind CSS.
-- Tailwind CSS
+- **Tailwind CSS:** Tailwind CSS is a utility-first CSS framework for rapid and responsive styling using predefined classes.